 Kansas City is a larger medium-sized city located in the state of Kansas.
 With a population of 151,306 people and 66 constituent neighborhoods, Kansas City is the third largest community in Kansas.

-Kansas City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Kansas City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kansas City are a mix of both white- and blue-collar jobs.
 Overall, Kansas City is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kansas City who work in office and administrative support (16.26%), sales jobs (7.93%), and maintenance occupations (7.13%).

 The percentage of adults in Kansas City with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.49% of adults in Kansas City have a bachelor's degree or advanced degree.